 Qualified Plans.
 We maintain a qualified retirement plan for substantially all U.S. employees, including our executive officers.
 The Thrift Plus Plan ("TPP") is a defined contribution or "401(k)" plan in which all NEOs participate.
-The TPP was established to encourage investment and savings for eligible employees of business units, business entities and locations of Kennametal and its affiliates.
 Most eligible employees may elect to contribute from 1% to 50% of their salary to the TPP in the form of pre-tax, after-tax and/or Roth contributions.
 Unless they make a contrary election, any eligible employee who does not elect to participate by the first payroll period occurring no earlier than 45 days nor later than 90 days of first becoming eligible will have a 3% pre-tax contribution made on his or her behalf.

-Participating employees receive a Company matching contribution of 100% of employee pre-tax, after tax and/or Roth contributions up to 6% of base salary.
+Participating employees receive a Company matching contribution of 100% of employee pre-tax, after tax and/ or Roth contributions up to 6% of base salary.
 Matching contributions made to eligible employees are 100% vested and can be made in the form of cash or Kennametal stock.
 The employee contributions, Company contributions and earnings thereon are invested and ultimately paid out in accordance with elections made by the participant.
 Participants have the right to direct the TPP trustee regarding how to vote any shares of Company stock held in their accounts.
 Shares as to which no instructions are received are voted by the trustee in its sole discretion.
 See the Summary Compensation Table and accompanying notes for more information about Company contributions to the NEOs' accounts.

 Non-Qualified Plan.
 We maintain two non-qualified retirement plans: the Executive Retirement Plan ("ERP") and the Kennametal Restoration Plan.
 Our ERP is a legacy program that is no longer open to new participants, and it provides a formula-based benefit that is payable on a lump sum basis.
 The ERP benefit amounts are based upon the executive's accrued benefit percentage (which varies by age) and compensation (base salary together with AIP target awards averaged for the three most recent fiscal years), and the accrued benefit percentage is reduced if an executive terminates employment prior to age 62.
 ERP benefits vest once an executive's accrued benefit percentage reaches 150%.
-Ms. Bacchus is the only NEO that participates in the ERP.
+None of the NEOs participate in the ERP.

-Our Kennametal Restoration Plan allows eligible NEOs to make pre-tax contributions on eligible compensation in excess of the Internal Revenue Code (IRC) Section 401(a)(17) dollar limits (\$305,000 for 2022) applicable to the TPP.
+Our Kennametal Restoration Plan allows eligible NEOs to make pre-tax contributions on eligible compensation in excess of the Internal Revenue Code (IRC) Section 401(a)(17) dollar limits (\$330,000 for 2023) applicable to the TPP.
 In addition, it provides for a "make whole" Company contribution equal to the maximum matching contribution not provided to eligible employees under the TPP on compensation in excess of this IRC limit on compensation that can be taken into account by the TPP.
 Company contributions are vested when made, subject, however, to later forfeiture in the event of a termination for cause or engagement in competitive activities.
 The NEO contributions and earnings thereon are invested in the same "notional options" available under the TPP with the exception of the self-directed investment or brokerage option, and ultimately paid out in cash, per participant elections.

 The amount payable under each retirement plan for each eligible NEO is determined by the plan's benefit formula.
 The amount of benefits varies based upon the plan, the NEO's years of service with us, and the NEO's compensation.
-Please see the tabular disclosures in the 2022 Pension Benefits table below as well as the narrative discussion following that table for more information on these plans.
+Please see the tabular disclosures in the 2023 Pension Benefits table below as well as the narrative discussion following that table for more information on these plans.